HABER7789/quantum-maxcut-IonQ-Challenge/README.md

 ## Project Overview

-We implemented a quantum solution for the MAXCUT problem using IonQ's Quantum Imaginary Time Evolution (QITE) algorithm.
+We implemented a quantum computing approach for the MAXCUT problem using IonQ's Quantum Imaginary Time Evolution (QITE) algorithm.
 Our implementation focused on three main challenges:

 1. Finding the optimal max cut
 2. Equal sets of node distribution